 Exploring Happiness

 It’s the weekend before Christmas.
 Our family is scattered around the living room, vaguely watching A Christmas Story on TV while we wrap presents and place some last minute decorations on the tree.
 A happy sounding jingle starts and we all glance toward the television.
 Projected on the screen, we see a little baby polar bear accept a gift of a Coca-Cola bottle from an adorable baby penguin.
-Dad chuckles and exclaims, “hey guys, watch this bear!” and a collective “awwwww!” is gasped by myself, my mother and sister.
+Dad chuckles and exclaims, “hey guys, watch this bear!” and a collective “awwwww!” is gasped by myself, my mother, and sister.
 At the end of the ad, words appear on the screen, “Give.
 Live.
 Love.
 Coca-Cola.”
+Great intro.
+Nice scene.
+I love this ad.
+Its so cute.

 Coca-cola has long been an icon of the American way of living.
 I’m sure we’ve all seen the old 1950s posters featuring the flirtatious pin-up girl and her bottle of the deliciously sweet carbonated beverage.
 Since the late 19th century, coke bottles have lined the shelves of convenience stores, satisfying the American public and, eventually, the rest of the world.
 Today, Coca-Cola takes a new direction in marketing, finding creative ways to mix the older, reliable drink with the new high tech world.

-In 2006, the Coca-Cola Company launch an ad campaign known as the “Happiness Factory.”
+In 2006, the Coca-Cola Company launched an ad campaign known as the “Happiness Factory.”
 The campaign was centered around a commercial which displayed the inner workings of a Coca-Cola vending machine.
 In this commercial we see cute, tiny, and sometimes fuzzy creatures all doing their part to create this single bottle of coke, and then affectionately giving it a heartwarming, musical parade sendoff before it slides down the ramp and into the hands of the customer.
 This was a bold step in a noticeably unique direction for the company as they began to appeal to a different kind of audience.

 The younger, up-and-coming generation of coca-cola drinkers is different than any that has ever existed before.
 They’re an entire generation of what would have been considered computer geniuses only 20 years ago.
 High tech devises are more readily available at an ever-increasing rate, creating in children a growing need for bigger (or these days smaller) and better items.
 What better way to satisfy that desire than to create an elaborate, computer generated commercial that would rival full length films such as Finding Nemo and Shrek in digital quality.
+Great example

 From this original commercial spurred an entire series of Happiness Factory advertisements and short films.
 In August of 2007, the Coca-Cola Company unveiled “Happiness Factory—The Movie.”
 The movie, which is only a little over three minutes long, features the crusade of a tiny vending machine inhabitant who journeys across their world to save the day after the Coca-Cola factory runs out of coke.
 Clearly Coca-Cola is attempting to take the largest money making franchise in America, the movie industry, and used it to popularize their product.
 Marc Mathieu, the senior vice president of Global Brand Marketing and Creative Excellence, The Coca-Cola Company, was quoted saying, “Everything about this campaign takes its lead from the entertainment industry—from the movie-style trailers to the authentically designed movie posters to the promotional packaging.”
 The entire premise of the movie style of advertising is the same as that of making the commercial digital; to persuade a younger generation to buy their product.
 The premier for this film was entirely virtual, hosted in the popular world of Second Life, which is obviously younger-generation oriented.